Aldebaran, Alpha Tauri, also known as the Eye of Taurus, is an orange giant star located at a distance of 65 light years from Earth.

 In the Middle Ages, Aldebaran was sometimes called Cor Tauri, which is Latin for the Heart of the Bull.

 In Hindu mythology, the star is known as Rohini, one of the 27 daughters of Daksha given to the god Chandra as wives.
 Chandra, the Moon god, fell in love with Rohini and spent all his time with her, neglecting his other wives.
-This angered Daksha, who cursed the god to suffer from tuberculosis.
-Other gods intervened and the curse was changed so that Chandra suffers tuberculosis for 15 days and gets well for the other 15 days, which explains the lunar phases.
+This angered Daksha, who cursed the god to catch tuberculosis.
+Other gods intervened and the curse was changed so that Chandra has tuberculosis for 15 days and gets well for the other 15 days, which explains the lunar phases.

 The Seris people in Mexico saw Aldebaran as a star providing light for seven women giving birth.
 The seven women were represented by the Pleiades cluster.

-The Dakota Sioux had a legend in which Aldebaran fell to Earth and killed a serpent, which led to the formation of the Mississippi River.
+The Dakota Sioux had a legend in which Aldebaran fell to Earth and did away with a serpent, which led to the formation of the Mississippi River.

 In Aboriginal culture, in the Clearance River of New South Wales, Aldebaran was known as the Ancestor Karambal, who stole another man’s wife and was then tracked down by her husband, who burned the tree in which Karambal was hiding.
 It is believed that Karambal then rose to the sky as smoke and became the star Aldebaran.